burrt/compsci-docs/_v1/operating-systems-notes.md

 * This allows parallel execution of programs.
 * All CPUs access a shared memory - this may be using shared memory buses and crossbar switches - limited scalability.
 * Other memory bus alternatives are on-chip mesh networks - this has significant complexities of communication as well.
-* Shared memory access is serialised, you have cache coherency challenges as well.
+* Shared memory access is serialized, you have cache coherency challenges as well.

 ## Initialization routines